 Shuler, though, has a lot of leverage because new coach Norv Turner is planning to rebuild the team around him.

 Owner Jack Kent Cooke doesn't have a habit of caving in -- especially to rookies (Desmond Howard held out for 36 days in 1992).

-Since linebacker Trev Alberts, the fifth player picked, signed with the Colts last night, Shuler is the only top five choice who is unsigned.
+Since linebacker Trev Alberts, the fifth player picked, expects to sign with the Colts today, Shuler will become the only unsigned player among the top five.

-Coach Ted Marchibroda said he expects Faulk to touch the ball 30 times a game.
-Faulk said, "I think I can do just about anything that is asked of me."
+Coach Ted Marchibroda said he expects Faulk to touch the ball 30 times a game and Faulk said, "I think I can do just about anything that is asked of me."

 Redskins: Wycheck on mend